-Bachelor of Arts degree program
+Bachelor of Arts degree in Art History

-Opportunities in Art History
+Honors Tutorial program in Art History

 Art History faculty